 Dear Hopewell Valley Families,

-Construction - Thank you for your support of our recent referendum.
-Construction projects at our schools have started and will be taking place over the next 18 months.
-The major renovations taking place at CHS will impact traffic patterns.
-Entrances/exits will be shifting over the course of the project.
-Please be mindful of changing traffic patterns if you are picking up or dropping off students at CHS and TMS.
-Follow the referendum progress at http://www.hvrsd.org/apps/pages/2016Referendum and #BulldogReferendum.
+Construction - Thank you again for your support of our recent referendum.
+Construction projects in all our schools are well underway and many will likely last into the fall.
+We ask for your patience as we ensure these projects are completed safely and to our expectations.
+Please be mindful of changing traffic patterns if you are picking up or dropping off students, particularly at CHS and TMS.
+Follow the referendum progress here and #bulldogreferendum.

-Thank you in advance for your continued support as we implement the strong vision of our Board of Education to improve our education program and facilities for all of our students.
+Thank you in advance for your continued support as we implement the strong vision of our Board of Education to continually improve our education programs and facilities for all students.

 Thomas A. Smith, Ed.D.